oicr-gsi/vidarr/admin-guide.md

 `"output_metrics"` as the first argument and the file generated in the previous step as the second argument.
 If it exits with a non-zero return code, then the test is allowed to pass.

+## Testing Víðarr Locally

+To test Víðarr locally, ensure that you satisfy these requirements:

+- Make sure the .sh file created from the instructions provided in [this step](https://github.com/oicr-gsi/vidarr/blob/master/admin-guide.md#creating-a-development-environment) points to the jars you created [here](https://github.com/oicr-gsi/vidarr/blob/master/admin-guide.md#installing-v%C3%AD%C3%B0arr-on-a-linux-instance).
+- Use the JSON config file generated during that step as the configuration argument in your command.
+  - Update the `"url"` and `"cromwellUrl"` blocks within the JSON file to the secret URL provided in [this file](https://bitbucket.oicr.on.ca/projects/GSI/repos/infrastructure/browse/vidarr/development/development.vidarrconfig.in).
+- Use the JSON test file [here](https://github.com/oicr-gsi/empty/blob/master/vidarrtest-regression.json.in) as the test argument in your command.
+  - Change `"metrics_calculate"`, `"metrics_compare"`, and `"output_metrics"` blocks to your local files cloned from the [empty](https://github.com/oicr-gsi/empty) repo.
+  - The `"configuration"` block can point to any local empty text file.
+- Follow the steps [here](https://github.com/oicr-gsi/vidarr-tools) to create a local v.out file that will be used as the workflow argument in your command.

+Finally, you have all the necessary files to test Víðarr locally, and you can run it using this command:
+`/path/to/.sh file test --configuration=/path/to/config file --test=/path/to/test file --workflow/path/to/workflow file`